saad-karim/aacargo/README.md

 ## Setup Guide ##

+Requires: Python 3.7+

+Install pipenv: pip install pipenv
+Install dependencies: pipenv install -r requirements.tx

 **Linux:**

 You must install tkinter on Linux to use MouseInfo.
 Run the following command: `sudo apt-get install python3-tk python3-dev`

 **Mac:**

+Set environment variable `export AABOT_OS=macos`

+Make sure terminal has permissions to control computer.
+Go to System Preferences > Security & Privacy > Accessbility and make sure the terminal that will be used to launch the server is selected.

 ### Configuration ###